 - Environmental protection

-With regard to environmental protection, the companies are recommended to introduce an efficient internal environmental management system and transparent environmental reporting, to orient themselves to the precautionary principle, and to have effective contingency plans ready should damage to the environment occur.
+Companies are to introduce an efficient internal environmental management system and transparent environmental reporting, to orient themselves to the precautionary principle, and to have effective contingency plans ready should damage to the environment occur.
 They should be constantly endeavouring to improve their environmental performance.

 - Fight against corruption